CodeJugalbandi/FunctionalProgramming/melodies/currying/README.md

 main = putStrLn (((make_person "Ms") "Ada") "Lovelace")
 ```

 **KRISHNA**  In a language that deals well with PFA, you won’t really miss currying, because you’ll use PFA where you would have used currying.

-Also, PFA is practically more powerful than currying in some ways.
-With currying, you have to curry strictly from left to right,
-with PFA you can do ad-hoc application of args.
+Also, "ad-hoc PFA" is practically more powerful than currying in some ways.
+With currying, you have to curry strictly from left to right, with PFA you can do ad-hoc application of args.